purva-28/simple-website-nodejs/README.md

 # simple-website-nodejs
-this is a simple static website implemented by node.js
+This is a simple static website implemented by node.js